davejachimiak/davejachimiak.github.io/_posts/2015-09-14-a-tip-for-testing-dom-performance.markdown

 </html>
 {% endhighlight %}

-To speed-test how clicking `#append-child` many times manipulates the DOM, don't do this:
+You want to see how fast the DOM is when a user clicks `#append-child` many times.
+Don't do this:

 {% highlight javascript %}
 var startTime = new Date();